Preboarding & onboarding software for frontline teams

 • What happens after the first weeks of ramp?

 We hand the hire off.
 By the end of the ramp window they are productive on the floor; their ongoing learning, performance reviews, and HR lifecycle stay in your existing tools (LMS, HRIS, performance system).
+If someone later grows into a new role or needs a tailored path, you can give them an individual development plan on the same tracks — but that is still a defined journey with an end, not us taking over performance reviews or the HR lifecycle.
 We deliberately do not try to own the rest of the employee journey — that is a different job, run by a different stakeholder.

 • Are you a training platform / LMS?